nilshoell/dashboard-pwa/README.md

 ## Introduction

 This Node application is part of my master thesis about mobile dashboards and serves as a technical demonstration and implementation of requirements derived from the research.
+The full thesis will be available [here](thesis.pdf) upon release.

 See the demo site here: https://dashboard.nilshoell.de
+**Note:** This site is _only_ optimized for mobile devices such as smartphones, and will probably look awful on anything bigger than 8".

 ## Installation